 Anything in it’s extreme is dangerous.
 Self-care could be misinterpreted as self-indulgence.
 It seems that every product tagline these days ends with, “You deserve it!”.
 While caving into your every hearts’ desire is cautioned against, so is the opposite extreme.

-5 WAYS JESUS MODELED SELF-CARE IN THE NEW TESTAMENT:
+5 WAYS JESUS MODELED SELF-CARE

 1. BUILDING COMMUNITY